Richard Bouillion

 (1927 – 1973)

-Architect Richard Bouillon had a short-lived career as a Modernist designer when he died unexpectedly at the age of 45 in 1973.
-Born September 27, 1927 in Seattle, he was the son of a well-known mechanical engineer, Lincoln Bouillon.
-Bouillon graduated from the University of Washington in 1952 with a Bachelor’s degree in Architecture.
-He received his architectural license on August 20, 1954.
-He started his own sole proprietorship, Richard Bouillon & Associates in 1959.
-During this early phase in his career he focused on remodels and retail projects, such as the addition to the University of Washington’s 1909 Engineering Annex (1961), as well as the Plaza of Flags at the Seattle World’s Fair (1962)
+Seattle architect Richard Bouillon had a short-lived career as a Modernist designer when he died unexpectedly at the age of 45 in 1973.
+Born September 27, 1927 in Seattle, Bouillon was the son of a well-known mechanical engineer, Lincoln Bouillon.
+Richard graduated from the University of Washington in 1952 with a Bachelor’s degree in Architecture and received his architectural license shortly thereafter, on August 20, 1954.

 – Michael C Houser